Make a difference in the lives of differently-abled individuals

 FOUL WEATHER PLAN:

 It is really too soon to tell what the weather will be during camp week.
 However, we always have a foul weather plan in place, just in case.
 In the event of light or passing rain showers, we will gather in the barn and engage in games, animals, and art activities until the weather clears.
 If it looks like it will be nonstop rain or dangerous weather, we reserve the right to cancel for the day and would notify everyone by email with at least an hour’s notice before the start of camp.
-In the event of a Tornado Warning, we will seek shelter in the cellar of the house.
+In the event of a Tornado Warning, we will seek shelter in the cellar of the main house.
 No one is to enter or exit the property during a tornado warning so that we can keep an accurate headcount.

 QUESTIONS, CONCERNS: